sdaume/ds4sd-2024-modules/workflows/slides/index.md

 ```{=html}
 <aside class="notes">
 ```
--   Tables (but now it gets complicated and RMarkdown makes an entry);
+-   Tables (but now it gets complicated); show but then lead to RMarkdown; use mtcars or similar
-    show but then lead to RMarkdown; use mtcars or similar
+-   often table content is the result of data analysis, it could thus be dynamic and we may want to create it programmatically; this is where RMarkdown makes an entry

 ```{=html}
 </aside>